seap-udea/GravRay/README.md

 	source: which source of objects velocities do you want to use.
         	Available sources are: velimp (impact velocities),
-        	velinf (velocitt at infinite), velast (velocities with respect to SSB)
+        	velinf (velocity at infinite), velast (velocities with respect to SSB)

 	method: generation method, either random (following PDF) or